aswathik98/PizzaBot---Dialogflow/README.md

 # YOYO PizzaBot-Dialogflow
-PizzaBot 🤖 🍕used for ordering pizza 🍕🍕, created uisng dialogflow and firebase .
+PizzaBot 🤖 🍕used for ordering pizza 🍕🍕, created using dialogflow and firebase .
 This is an assignment from Yellow Messenger.

 ## Check this link out for ordering the pizza with the help of bot
   <a href="https://rb.gy/xo3fha">https://rb.gy/xo3fha</a>